 Why one should mix prints

 To begin with, why should one even mix patterns with one another as one piece of it can be quite the statement?
 Well, there are several benefits, let alone the fun part of doing it.
 But matching and mixing prints makes any outfit look fashionable, with a little effort to it.
 Two or three patterns in one outfit don’t need accessories, statement silhouettes or matchy details.
 The patterns are enough as they are.
-This leads one to days where an outfit can be done within the minutes, and you’ll still look chic.
+This leads one to days when an outfit can be done within the minutes, and you’ll still look chic.
 Not to forget if you need to be dressed comfortable (but an outfit without details is boring) you can do the pieces in pattern and it’ll be fun as it is!

 Three Things To Think About